asu-process-mining/asu/README.md

 and services.

 **Abhijeet Srivastava** is a graduate student in computer science at ASU in the Ira A. Fulton Engineering school and a researcher in the Department of Information Systems under Dr. Santanam.

+**Ramu Ponneganti** is also a graduate student in computer science at ASU in the Ira A. Fulton Engineering school and a researcher in the Department of Information Systems under Dr. Santanam.